Table of Contents

 This means that it is possible to find errors at an early stage and develop quick and agile solutions at any time.
 The result is significantly faster customer acceptance and increased quality.

-To ensure quality in agile processes, we usually also use test automation and manual quality assurance at different levels.
+To ensure quality in agile processes, we usually work with an agile coach and also use test automation and manual quality assurance at different levels.

 Read Also: insurance software development Pros and Cons